DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 In this document, we assume that you already have a system with:
 - a fully functional Docker and Docker Compose installed;
-- a web browser (our tests have been made with Google Chrome, Mozilla Firefox, Safari and Edge).
+- a web browser (our tests have been made with Google Chrome, Mozilla Firefox and Edge).

 See the `REQUIREMENTS.md` file for more details.

-## Running varicity _TODOS #updateName_
+## Running VariCity-TS

-All the scripts in this section are located and executed from the root of the varicity artifact.
+All the scripts in this section are located and executed from the root of the VariCity-TS artifact.

 ### Reusing the existing Docker image

-varicity is available as a Docker image hosted on the [Docker Hub](https://hub.docker.com/r/deathstar3/varicity), allowing to use it without needing to build it.
+VariCity-TS is available as a Docker image hosted on the [Docker Hub](https://hub.docker.com/u/deathstar3), allowing to use it without needing to build it.

-Run varicity by running
+Run VariCity-TS by running

 - On GNU/Linux